Bethle History, Family Crest & Coats of Arms

 The Welsh name Bethle is a patronymic surname created from the Welsh personal name Ithel.
 The surname Bethle features the distinctive Welsh patronymic prefix "ab" or "ap," which mean "son of."
 The original form of the name was ab-Ithell, but the prefix has been assimilated into the surname over the course of time.

 Early Origins of the Bethle family

 However, some of the family were found at Watton in the East Riding of Yorkshire at early times.
 "A great part of the soil belongs to Richard Bethell, Esq., whose family were long seated at Walton Abbey, a brick mansion in the Tudor style, with octagonal turrets, stone dressings and buttresses, and fine gardens attached; it is now, by permission of Mr. Bethell, the residence of the incumbent."

 Important Dates for the Bethle family

 This web page shows only a small excerpt of our Bethle research.
-Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1617, 1697, 1615, 1679, 1654 and 1679 are included under the topic Early Bethle History in all our PDF Extended History products and printed products wherever possible.
+Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1615, 1679, 1654, 1679, 1617, 1697, 1617, 1637, 1649 and 1659 are included under the topic Early Bethle History in all our PDF Extended History products and printed products wherever possible.

 Bethle Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Bethle have included Bethel, Bethell, Bithel, Bithell, Bythell, Bythel and others.